Internet DRAFT - draft-iijima-netconf-websocket-ps

 There are some drawbacks inherent in HTTP as mentioned in the section

-transporting NETCONF/SOAP.
-But, for these drawbacks, the same
+over SOAP/HTTPS.
+But, for these drawbacks, the same section makes

-section makes suggestions.
-Those suggestions are effective when
+suggestions.
+Those suggestions are effective when WebSocket is used

-WebSocket is used for transporting NETCONF.
-That is, intermediate
+for transporting NETCONF.
+That is, intermediate proxies SHOULD not

-proxies should not be used since it may close idle connections.
-And,
+be used since it may close idle connections.
+And, the fields of

-the field of 'Cache-Control' and 'Pragma' in HTTP header, which is
+'Cache-Control' and 'Pragma' in HTTP header, which is sent before or

-sent before WebSocket handshake, should be specified as 'no-cache.'
+during WebSocket opening handshake, SHOULD be specified as 'no-

 NETCONF[RFC6241] mandates underlying transport protocol to carry

 NETCONF username and to provide it to NETCONF server.
-For this
+In the case of

-porpose in the case of transporting NETCONF over WebSocket, this memo
+In the case of transporting NETCONF over WebSocket, TLS is necessary

 6. Transporting NETCONF Messages over WebSocket Protocol

-This section specifies the way of transporting NETCONF messages
+This section specifies how NETCONF messages are exchanged between

 6.1.
 Message Sequence

-Overall message sequence is depicted in Figure 2.
-This sequence is
+Simplified overall message sequence is depicted in Figure 2.
+This

-depicting the case in which NETCONF client runs on a Web-browser.
+sequence is depicting the case in which NETCONF client runs on a Web-

-But it must be noted that there is also a case in which NETCONF
+browser.
+However, it must be noted that there is also a case in

 | Network Management System | | Network Device |